 Warlick will be making her head coaching debut after spending the past 27 seasons as a UT assistant, a tenure that began with the 1985-86 season.
 While acknowledging the difficulties of her revised role during the season, Warlick, a former Lady Vols point guard, seemed more comfortable in her role late in the season.
 If so, Summitt was a big reason why.

 “She was very complimentary of me and so that to me means so much and to these kids because I’m doing something in front of the best coach in the world,’’ Warlick said before the NCAA tournament.
 “And I’m not trying to be Pat Summitt.
 I’m trying to take what she’s given me and carry on with this team.”

 Hart said that Warlick has earned her opportunity.

-"I watched Holly grow tremendously as a coach throughout this past season,'' he said.
-"Under unique circumstances, the job she did away from the glare of the lights and crowds was as impressive as the job she did during game action."
+“I watched Holly grow tremendously as a coach throughout this past season,’’ he said.
+“Under unique circumstances, the job she did away from the glare of the lights and crowds was an impressive as the job she did during game action.”

 Tennessee’s season ended with a 77-58 loss to eventual national champion Baylor in the final of the Des Moines (Iowa) Regional.

 During her career, which began with the 1974-75 season, Summitt coached Tennessee to eight national championships.
 She finished this season with 1,098 career victories and stands alone at that victory plateau among all NCAA coaches.
 Gene Bess of Three Rivers Community College in Poplar Bluff, Mo., entered the season with 1,131 victories at the junior college level.

 Summitt’s annual salary started at $8,900 in 1974.
 This season, her total compensation package was $1.5 million.